 Initial testing showed that the amount of caffeine didn’t seem to be a factor so they looked at compounds that emerge in the bean roasting process.
 Dark roasted beans seem to have more of a role in inhibiting the ‘clumping’ of the protein fragments.
 Although researchers didn’t want to definitely say that coffee cures Alzheimer’s, they can say that more research into the roles of the proteins could yield interesting results.

-The team at Above and Beyond Home Health Care is happy to offer various suggestions to clients and their families about ways to boost their physical and mental efforts to hopefully resist the effects of Alzheimer’s disease.
+The team at Above and Beyond Home Health Care is happy to offer various suggestions to patients and their families about ways to boost their physical and mental efforts to hopefully resist the effects of Alzheimer’s disease.